Annual Scion Exchange and Grafting Party

 Joe Sabol's comments on budding: "Rubber strips are used in budding.
 Buddy tape is used in budding.
 I like the rubber strip to wrap a bud tight.
-Then, as an added insurance for success, wrap with Buddy Tape to keep the bud union moist and happy.
+Then, as an added insurance for success, wrap with Buddy tape to keep the bud union moist and happy.
 I know of NO ONE who would use both.
 Most folk would laugh at wasting time and effort to use both.
 I think the extra effort and "double wrap" will help those of us who are still looking for 100% success with budding!!!"

-A New "CRFG Central Coast Scion Exchange" Email Group
+Join the "CRFG Central Coast Scion Exchange" Email Group

-Its purpose is to allow people to request scion varieties they'd like to obtain, and for others to offer
+This email group allows people to request scion varieties they'd like to obtain, and for others to offer

 these scions if they have them available.
 Donors and recipients can meet up at our Annual Scion Exchange meeting in February